Prudence Foundation, IFRC And Cartoon Network Collaborate On Launch Of Animated Series On Climate Change

 The series was officially launched in Kuala Lumpur, Malaysia on 30 September 2023 by Nik Nazmi bin Nik Ahmad (Nik Nazmi), Malaysia's Minister of Natural Resources, Environment and Climate Change, and Marc Fancy, Executive Director of Prudence Foundation.

-Marc Fancy shared, "Our foundation approach is very much aligned to our core business, life insurance, which is about protection and taking action before events happen.
+shared, 'Our foundation approach is very much aligned to our core business, life insurance, which is about protection and taking action before events happen.
 Climate change affects all, especially the vulnerable populations and children.
-We believe in grassroot education to children about our climate and protecting our environment as well as create a sense of responsibility of how climate change will affect them throughout their lives."
+We believe in grassroot education to children about our climate and protecting our environment as well as create a sense of responsibility of how climate change will affect them throughout their lives.'

 Prudence Foundation's mission is to create a better future for vulnerable communities across Prudential's markets in Asia and Africa by making them safer and more resilient to life's risks.
 Climate adaptation is a key focus area for the Foundation where programmes are developed to protect families, communities and economies from the impacts of climate change.